Indications for CONZIP:

 Not for use as an as-needed (prn) analgesic.
 Use only if alternative treatment options (eg, non-opioid analgesics, immediate-release opioids) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.

 Use lowest effective dose for shortest duration.
 Swallow whole.
 Take once daily with liquid; allow 24hrs in between doses. ≥18yrs: Not currently on tramadol: initially 100mg once daily; titrate up as needed by 100mg increments every 5 days.
 Currently on immediate-release tramadol: switch to ext-rel at total daily dose rounded down to nearest 100mg increment.
 Max 300mg/day.
 Elderly: titrate slowly; monitor.
 Conversion from other opioids: see full labeling.
 Concomitant use or discontinuation of CYP2D6 inhibitors, CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not recommended.